Last Updated on January 22, 2023

-The multiverse of Dungeons & Dragons are home to many planes of existence.
+The multiverse of Dungeons & Dragons is home to many planes of existence.
 The majority of campaigns take place on the material plane, whether you are adventuring through the Forgotten Realms of Toril, the Greyhawk setting on Oerth, the Dragonlance setting of Krynn, or any other world that collaborative storytelling can bring you to.

 Outside of the material plane lies the great wheel of the cosmos, home to the Nine Hells, Shadowfell, the Feywild, and many other planes of existence home to bizarre and fantastical creatures.